 These goggles have a16:9 display.
 Most cameras that are used for FPV today are 4:3 aspect ratio, like old televisions.
 So a 16:9 display will stretch the image.
 16:9 FPV cameras are available, but they're not common (yet).

 If these goggles are such a great value, why don't more pilots use them?
 One reason may simply be style: Fatsharks are "cool" and other goggles are "lame".
 Others would argue that for something as important as your goggles, it's worth it to spend a little more.
-Nevertheless, I think it's a really tough call between the Skyzones and the Attitudes, if $350-$400 is your price range.
+Nevertheless, I think it's a really tough call between the Skyzones and the Falcon, since they are priced pretty similar (once you factor in the cost of the receiver module).
+The deciding factor may come down to whether you want to use an external receiver module, and whether you value the Falcon's ability to switch to 4:3 mode.

 There's no question that these goggles out-perform nearly everything else on the market.
 The only question is whether you want to pay for them.
 The fit and finish of these goggles is exquisite--like all Fatsharks.
 The HD3 has the highest resolution screen of any goggle in this style: 800x600.